RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 ---

 ## Terminology

-This article won't mention the commonly used terms *pro-choice* and *pro-life,* as they are biased and politically framed.

-Instead, these terms will be used:
+This article will avoid the commonly used terms *pro-choice* and *pro-life* due to their inherently biased and politically charged nature.
+Instead, the following terms will be used:

-- **anti-abortion**: encompasses all abortion-related beliefs considering it inherently immoral.
+- **anti-abortion**: encompassing all abortion-related beliefs that consider it inherently immoral
-- **anti-anti-abortion**: encompasses all abortion-related beliefs *not* considering it inherently immoral.
+- **anti-anti-abortion**: encompassing all abortion-related beliefs that do *not* consider it inherently immoral

 ## Disclaimer

-This is an article proving six common anti-abortion arguments to be either fallacies, self-contradictory, or false.

-This article will **only consider morality**, even if this debate is inherently political and often encompasses policy.
-Since policy attempts to reach a compromise while considering other factors than morality, such as economic factors, this article will not consider policy.
+This article aims to demonstrate that six common anti-abortion arguments are either fallacious, self-contradictory, or false.
+The analysis will **only consider morality**, despite the debate's inherently political nature and potential policy implications.
+While policy seeks compromise by considering various factors beyond morality—such as economic considerations—this essay will not address those aspects.

-Despite this article leaning toward an anti-anti-abortion stance, it does not make any such moral claim, as it is beyond the scope of this essay.

-This article is **not targeting or attacking** any specific individuals or beliefs.
-This blog is a safe and secular space for all individuals and ideas.
+Although the article leans toward an anti-anti-abortion perspective, it does not make any definitive moral claims, as such assertions lie beyond the scope of this essay.
+This blog is **not targeting or attacking** any specific individuals or beliefs, but rather provides a safe and secular space for intellectual discourse.

 ## Six Arguments
 ### 1. Right to Life for the Unborn
 >The core of the anti-abortion position is the belief that human life begins at conception and that the unborn child is a distinct individual with a right to life.
 This belief is based on the idea that, from the moment of conception, the fetus has its own DNA and the potential to develop into a full-grown human.
 >
 >Anti-abortion advocates argue that society has a moral responsibility to protect human lives.

-While we can agree that society has a moral responsibility to protect human lives, the right to life hinges on a true and universal definition of life — one that remains undefined as of now.
+While we can agree that society has a moral responsibility to protect human lives, the right to life depends on a true and universal definition of life—a definition that remains undefined.

-Despite this, different anti-abortion stances follow different definitions.
-Common components include a completed strand of DNA and developing cells.

-Some would argue that life involves more than DNA.
-Other crucial factors often include: the ability to reproduce, maintaining homeostasis, metabolic processes, a life-sustaining cellular structure, and reacting to stimuli.
-None of these definitions can be proven to be true, as each either encompasses what is obviously not life or excludes what is obviously life.
+Different anti-abortion stances propose varying definitions, with common components including a completed DNA strand and developing cells.
+However, some argue that life involves more than DNA.
+Additional crucial factors often cited include: the ability to reproduce, maintaining homeostasis, metabolic processes, a life-sustaining cellular structure, and responsiveness to stimuli.

-For example, the claim that life requires reproduction excludes five-year-old children who, despite this, are considered life.
-Another example considers frogs who can still react to electrical stimuli, despite being dead.
+Critically, none of these definitions can be conclusively proven, as each either encompasses what is obviously not life or excludes what is unquestionably alive.
+For instance, the claim that life requires reproduction would exclude five-year-old children, who are considered living beings.
+Conversely, the argument about stimuli response falls short when considering that dead frogs can still react to electrical impulses.

-In regards to those points and fetuses, until the second trimester (weeks 13-26), they do not react to stimuli, are not able to maintain homeostasis, have a limited metabolism, possess a different cellular structure than children, and are not equipped with reproductive organs — not even immature ones.
-These are valid but inconclusive arguments against first-trimester fetuses being alive.
+Regarding fetuses, specifically during the first trimester (weeks 0-13), they do not meet several key life criteria: they do not react to stimuli, cannot maintain homeostasis, have limited metabolism, possess a fundamentally different cellular structure compared to children, and lack reproductive organs—even in an immature state.
+While these observations provide compelling arguments, they remain inconclusive in determining whether first-trimester fetuses are alive.

-In regards to the original definition consisting of possessing a completed strand of DNA with developing cells, early corpses also possess these attributes, but it does not mean that corpses are alive.
+The original definition of possessing a completed DNA strand with developing cells is equally problematic, as early corpses also exhibit these attributes without being considered living entities.

-This issue of definitions is closely related to the [Sorites Paradox](https://en.wikipedia.org/wiki/Sorites_paradox):
+This definitional challenge closely resembles the [Sorites Paradox](https://en.wikipedia.org/wiki/Sorites_paradox):
 >If a heap is reduced by a single grain at a time, the question is at what exact point it ceases to be considered a heap?

-This paradox points out the blurry lines between transitional states like during a fetus' development.
-If a single unfertilized egg is not a human life, but a born child is, at what exact point the fetus can be considered a human life?
-Since there is not yet a universal definition of life, we cannot consider all fetuses to be alive.
-Therefore, the argument that abortion is immoral based on the premise that fetuses are alive remains currently unsubstantiated.
+The paradox highlights the blurry boundaries between transitional states during fetal development.
+If a single unfertilized egg is not considered human life, and a born child indisputably is, at what precise moment does the fetus become a human life?
+Given the absence of a universal life definition, we cannot categorically assert that all fetuses are alive.

+Consequently, the argument that abortion is immoral based on the premise of fetal life remains unsubstantiated.
+Until a comprehensive, universally accepted definition of life emerges, this fundamental claim lacks conclusive philosophical or scientific grounding.

-For more information on the Sorites Paradox, I recommend this edutainment video by VSauce:
+For more information on the Sorites Paradox, the author recommends the edutainment video by VSauce.

 {{< youtubeLite id="fXW-QjBsruE" label="Do Chairs Exist?
 Exploration of the Sorites Paradox." >}}